Hope41/hope41/README.md

 - Creating an online video editor, utilising shaders for special effects.
 Subscribe to the newsletter to get notified when it's completed

 ### Trivia
-- 👾 You can call me J-oh for short!
 - 📧 I like it when people email me
 - ⭐ I really like stars! (like, GitHub ones.
 Although of course I have nothing against normal stars)
 - 🎹 I play piano sometimes!